MetaDocencia/NASA_introduccion_ciencia_abierta_2026/Module_3/Lesson_4/M3_L4_readme.md

 ### Obtaining a DOI

-Individuals cannot typically request a DOI (digital object identifier) themselves but rather have to go through an authorized organization that can submit the request, such as:
+Individuals cannot typically request a digital object identifier (DOI) themselves, but rather have to go through an authorized organization that can submit the request, such as:

 - The data repository
 - Your organization
 - The publisher (if the data set is part of a publication)

 Data makers should provide summary information for DOI landing page(s) if required.
 Data sharers should accommodate data providers' suggestions and comply with DOI guidelines and create landing page(s).
-If possible, reserve a DOI for you ahead of creating your data.
+If possible, reserve a DOI ahead of creating your data.

 ### Ensuring Findability

 Repositories handle the sharing, distribution, and curation of data.
 Additional services they may provide include:

-- The assignment of a persistent identifier (like a DOI) to your data set
+- The assignment of a persistent identifier (like a DOI) to your data set.
-- The indexing and/or registration of your data and metadata in various services so that they can be searched and found online (i.e., through search engines).
+- The indexing and/or registration of your data and metadata in various services so that they can be searched and found online (i.e. through search engines).
-- The provision of feedback to data makers to help them optimize their metadata for findability.
+- Giving feedback to data makers to help them optimize their metadata for findability.
 - Coordinating with data makers to ensure metadata refers to the DOI.
 - Ensuring the DOI is associated with a landing page with information about your data.